suncoast-devs/handbook/assignments/tamagotchi.md

 tags: ['c-sharp', 'console', 'api', 'ef-core', 'dotnet']
 ---

 To start your journey you will be creating an API that allows a user to create and care for a virtual pet, reminiscent of a [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi).
-The basic functionality will walk you through the four basic parts of a web API, create, read, update and delete.
+The basic functionality will walk you through the four basic parts of a web API, create, read, update, and delete.

 ## Objectives